carlosdavis/wordpress-plugins/add-to-any/README.txt

-=== AddToAny: Share/Bookmark/Email Buttons ===
+=== Share Buttons by Lockerz / AddToAny ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus one, plus one, messenger, stumbleupon, technorati, addthis, sexybookmarks, sociable, sharedaddy, icon, icons, wpmu, addtoany
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, linkedin, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus, google plus one, plus one, pinterest, messenger, stumbleupon, technorati, addthis, sexybookmarks, sociable, sharedaddy, shareaholic, icon, icons, wpmu, addtoany, lockerz
 Requires at least: 2.8
-Tested up to: 3.2
+Tested up to: 3.4
-Stable tag: 0.9.9.9.3
+Stable tag: 1.0.3

-Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google, StumbleUpon, Digg and many more.
+Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google, StumbleUpon, LinkedIn and many more.

 == Description ==

 The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, StumbleUpon, Google, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
-New: **Google +1 Button** in addition to the **Facebook Like Button** and **Twitter Tweet Button**.
+New: **Pinterest Pin It Button** in addition to the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button** and **Google +1 Button**.

-This sharing plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.
+This sharing plugin comes with a customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.

-<a href="http://www.addtoany.com/" title="Sharing button widget">Share Button</a> (demo)
+<a href="http://share.lockerz.com/" title="Sharing button widget">Share Button</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
-The Add to Favorites button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

-Standalone **share icons** let you optimize your blog posts for specific social sites.
+Standalone **share icons** let you optimize your blog posts & pages for specific social sites.
 Choose from over 100 individual services.

-* AddToAny Smart Menu & <a href="http://www.addtoany.com/buttons/customize/standalone_services">AddToAny Kit</a>
+* Smart Menu & <a href="http://share.lockerz.com/buttons/customize/standalone_services">Kit</a>
 * Individual share links (like Sociable)
-* Includes all <a href="http://www.addtoany.com/services/">services</a>
+* Includes all <a href="http://share.lockerz.com/services/">services</a>
-* Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
+* Google Analytics integration (<a href="http://share.lockerz.com/ext/google_analytics/">access guide</a>)
 * WordPress optimized with asynchronous script loading
-* Localized in English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
+* Localized in English, Chinese, Spanish, Arabic, French, Portuguese, Japanese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **1.8 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
-We hope it's perfect for everyone by version 1.0.
+After **years of active development**, over **2.2 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
+Enjoy!

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin

 See also:

-* The standard <a href="http://www.addtoany.com/buttons/">Share button</a> widget
+* The standard <a href="http://share.lockerz.com/buttons/">Share button</a> widget
-* The <a href="http://www.addtoany.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget">Share button for WordPress.com</a> blogs
+* The <a href="http://share.lockerz.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget">Share button for WordPress.com</a> blogs
 * The <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe widget plugin">Subscribe button</a> plugin

-<a href="http://www.addtoany.com/blog/">AddToAny Blog</a> | <a href="http://www.addtoany.com/privacy">Privacy Policy</a>
+<a href="http://share.lockerz.com/blog/">Lockerz Share Blog</a> | <a href="http://share.lockerz.com/privacy">Privacy Policy</a>

 == Installation ==